trevor-the-developer/articles/omarchy-proton-vpn-setup-guide.md

 curl ifconfig.me
 ```

 This should show the IP address of the VPN server (not your real IP).
-You can check this by going to the following location: https://ip.me/ enter the IP address to do a lookup and you can also check the IP address against what is being shown by the website.

 ## Step 9: Create Convenient Aliases (Optional)